Support for children

 As a parent, there are a number of things you can do to help.
-You don't need to understand the technology, you just need to help your child understand the risks.
+You don't need to understand the technology; you just need to help your child understand the risks.

 What can I do as a parent?

-Talk about it - make sure your child knows they can talk to you about anything they see on the internet, or if contact with someone online makes them feel uncomfortable.
+Talk about it: Make sure your child knows they can talk to you about anything they see on the internet, or if contact with someone online makes them feel uncomfortable.

-Report it! - use the report abuse buttons on social networks to report cyberbullying or inappropriate material/images.
+Report it!: Use the report abuse buttons on social networks to report cyberbullying or inappropriate material/images.
 Make sure your child knows how to use them too.

-Use parental controls - these let you block certain sites or content so your child can't access it.
-Look out for gadgets with child-friendly software or ‘kids-mode’ apps and contact your internet provider to find out how they can help.
+Use parental controls: These let you block certain sites or content so your child can't access it.
+Look out for gadgets with child-friendly software or "kids-mode apps" and contact your internet provider to find out how they can help.

-Internet matters has tips and advice on children's internet safety (supported by the four major internet service providers in the UK;BT, Sky, TalkTalk and Virgin Media).
+Internet Matters website has tips and lots of useful advice about children's internet safety and how to set the devices in your home to protect your children.
+The website is supported by the four major internet service providers in the UK: BT, Sky, TalkTalk and Virgin Media.

 The Source website provides advice and practical online safety help for young people in Suffolk, along with lots of other information to support them make their transition into adulthood.